-This budget will enable the Mayor to fulfil his key priorities for London in his current term.
+This budget will enable the Mayor to fulfil his key priorities for London.
 These include:

 - making transport more affordable.
 Single bus fares, single pay as you go fares on the Tube and DLR and Santander cycle hire scheme charges will be frozen until at least 2020.
-This will save travellers around £40 million a year.
-A new bus and tram one hour Hopper fare has also been introduced - continuing to tackle London's housing crisis, using £3.15 billion of funding to support starts of 90,000 new affordable homes by 2021 - providing the best policing service possible within the funding made available by the Government which continues to fall in real terms year on year - providing extra resources to support disadvantaged young Londoners and protect vulnerable children and women at risk of abuse and domestic violence - providing sufficient resources to the London Fire Brigade to ensure that first and second fire engines arrive at emergency incidents within six and eight minutes respectively

-- working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
+This will save travellers around £40m a year.
+A new bus and tram one hour Hopper fare has also been introduced; - continuing to tackle London's housing crisis, using £4.8bn of funding to support starts of 116,000 new affordable homes by 2022; - providing the best policing service possible within the funding made available by the Government with resources being provided in his Budget for an additional 1,300 police officers in 2019/20; - providing extra resources to support disadvantaged young Londoners and protect vulnerable children and women at risk of abuse and domestic violence; - providing sufficient resources to the London Fire Brigade to ensure that first and second fire engines arrive at emergency incidents within six and eight minutes respectively; - working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
 This includes free 24 hour travel for the over 60s, the disabled, armed forces personnel in uniform and eligible war veterans and protecting the Taxicard and Dial a Ride schemes.
-Discounts on travelcards are also available for apprentices - increasing capacity on the London Underground, commencing the operation of Elizabeth line (formerly Crossrail) through central London by the end of 2018 and his introduction of the Night Tube and Night Overground services - making public transport more accessible for everyone.
+Discounts on travelcards are also available for apprentices;